khujsak/beautiful-jekyll/_posts/2018-03-05-MarjoizationMinimization.md

 +\text{Const.}}
 $$

-Note that we are interested in the derivative of Q, and everything outside of the norm is a constant with respect to $\alpha$!
-Folding these terms into the constant, replacing b, and returning the $\ell_1$ norm, we are left with the result from the class:
+Note that we are interested in the derivative of Q, and everything outside of the norm is a constant with respect to $$\alpha$$!
+Folding these terms into the constant, replacing b, and returning the $$\ell_1$$ norm, we are left with the result from the class:

 Therefore:
 $$\bold{Q(\alpha, \alpha_0) =\lambda \| \alpha \|_1 +\frac{c}{2}\|\alpha-b\|_2^2